-Since those heady days, companies who found early support at CPT, are now among the best established names in British and international theatre: Shunt, Chris Goode (a former artistic director of CPT), Ridiculusmus, Blind Summit, Fevered Sleep and Unlimited Theatre.
+Since those heady days, companies who found early support at CPT are now among the best established names in British and international theatre: Shunt, Chris Goode (a former artistic director of CPT), Ridiculusmus, Blind Summit, Fevered Sleep and Unlimited Theatre are among them.

 Here’s a brief account of some highlights in CPT’s history:

 1997 First ever Sprint festival.
 The festival, now 16 years old, has established itself as London’s number one celebration of new and adventurous theatre.

-1999 The theatre company Ridiculusmus develop their show Yes Yes Yes at CPT, which goes on to win a Time Out Live Award for Best Off-West End production, a Total Theatre Award for Best British Production, a Herald Angel Award and a nomination for a Granada Media Comedy Writing Award.
-The company has since become resident at the Barbican Centre and part of Arts Council England’s National Portfolio.
+1999 The theatre company Ridiculusmus develop their show Yes Yes Yes at CPT, which goes on to win a Time Out Live Award for Best Off-West End production, a Total Theatre Award for Best British Production, and a Herald Angel Award.
+The company later became resident at the Barbican Centre and part of Arts Council England’s National Portfolio.

 2001 CPT nominated for a prestigious Peter Brook Empty Space Award.
 The citation on both occasions is for “quality studio theatre events in a much-needed area”.